Estrella Jail

-Estrella Jail is a women-only prison facility located in Phoenix, Arizona.
+Estrella Jail is a women-only Maricopa County jail facility located in Phoenix, Arizona.

-The prison has a capacity of approximately 1,400.
+The facility has a capacity of approximately 1,400.
 It was constructed in 1991.

 Estrella Jail received media attention in 2013 during the trial of Jodi Arias.
 The media were invited to view her cell by sheriff Joe Arpaio following reports the accused murderer was having an easy time while incarcerated.

 Notable inmates

 Notable prisoners house at the jail include: